-At the end of every financial year, people rush blindly to buy financial products to save tax without any planning for the long run.
-The Income Tax Act of India allows you to save tax via provident funds, saving certificates, ELSS, etc. One of the safest and the best ways to save tax is by opting for a medical insurance policy.
-With the appropriate health insurance policy, not only do you save a considerable amount on taxes, but you can also protect your finances against alarming medical costs that are bound to burn hole in your pocket if you are sick and have an accident.
-Here is a low down of how you can save tax through health insurance.
+At the end of every financial year, people rush to buy financial products to save tax without planning for the long run.
+One of the safest and the best ways to save tax is by opting for a health insurance policy.
+With the appropriate health insurance policy, you not only save a considerable amount on taxes, but you can also safeguard your finances against alarming medical costs that are bound to burn a hole in your pocket, if you fall ill or have an accident.
+Here are some smart tips on how you can save tax through health insurance.

 Tax Benefits of Health Insurance

-- The health insurance policy could either be an individual medical plan or a floater plan that covers you, your spouse, children and parents).
+The health insurance policy could either be an individual medical plan or a floater plan that covers you and your family (your spouse, children and parents).
 The maximum deductions that can be availed are of INR 1 lakh, if you buy the health insurance for yourself and your loved ones, and you and your parents are senior citizens.